Omega 3 for Joint Health editorial still life

 Dosage Guidance

 Rheumatoid arthritis trials showing significant joint pain reduction have generally used 2–3g EPA+DHA daily, with some high-dose trials using 4–6g.
 Most practitioners recommend starting at 2g EPA+DHA daily for joint health and assessing response at 8–12 weeks before increasing.
 For reference, 2g EPA+DHA = approximately 3 Carlson Elite softgels, 1 serving of Viva Naturals Ultra Strength, or 6 standard fish oil capsules (which typically contain only 300–400mg omega-3 per softgel).
 EPA is the more relevant fatty acid for joint inflammation (prostaglandin pathway modulation).
 DHA is more critical for brain health applications.
 For joint-specific use, choose products with higher EPA:DHA ratios and prioritize total EPA content.
 Take fish oil with meals — fat-containing food significantly improves bioavailability of all fish oil forms, including triglyceride-form products.
 Some practitioners recommend splitting the dose (morning and evening) to maintain more consistent prostaglandin modulation throughout the day.
 For individuals taking NSAIDs: do not discontinue prescribed medications without physician guidance.
 Fish oil may allow NSAID dose reduction over time — this should be managed with your prescribing physician, not self-directed.
 Consult your healthcare provider before use, particularly if taking blood thinners, as high-dose omega-3 has anticoagulant effects at doses above 3g/day.
+If you take NSAIDs (ibuprofen, naproxen, celecoxib) for joint pain, do not discontinue prescribed medications without physician guidance — omega-3 is adjunctive support, not a replacement.

 Always follow your healthcare provider's recommendations.
 Dosages vary by individual health status, age, and goals.